 The wild card work that Megan discovered here was a series of sculptures made from screen metal or "fly wire" as it is called in Australia.
 Megan made a large series of abstract forms and suspended them from fishing line so that they appeared to float in space.
 This work has continued back in Melbourne where she is currently fashioning social distancing headwear :)

-Megan's Open House was a wonderful event, well attended by a very engage crowd that kept a q&a session going for quite some time.
+Megan's Open House on January 25 was a wonderful event, well attended by a very engage crowd that kept a q&a session going for quite some time.
 This was the second time in six months that I found how hungry the community is for discussion of topics related to the history of colonization in this area and the ongoing issues surrounding Indigenous peoples.

 Much gratitude to Megan for making this trip a second time and for her great work and engagement with local issues.
 Cheers!